nushell/nushell.github.io/book/plugins.md

 Nu plugins are executables; Nu launches them as needed and communicates with them over [stdin and stdout](https://en.wikipedia.org/wiki/Standard_streams) or [local sockets](https://en.wikipedia.org/wiki/Inter-process_communication).
 Nu plugins can use either [JSON](https://www.json.org/) or [MessagePack](https://msgpack.org/) as their communication encoding.

-## Downloading and installing a plugin
+## Downloading and Installing a Plugin

 ::: warning